SoftUni-Internal/interactive-content/EN/04-Remote-Databases/05-Homework.md

 Pressing the "Play" button on a player should:

-- Call the "Save" button.
+- Call the "Save" button
-- Display the canvas, "Save" and "Reload" buttons.
+- Display the canvas, "Save" and "Reload" buttons
-- Call the "loadCanvas()" function from the "loadCanvas.js" file.
+- Call the "loadCanvas()" function from the "loadCanvas.js" file
-- Pass to it the **new player** as an **object**, containing those properties name, money, and bullets.
+- Pass to it the **new player** as an **object**, containing those properties name, money, and bullets

 When a player’s "Delete" button is pressed, the player should be deleted, both from the HTML and the server.